crim-ca/stac-populator/docs/populators.md

 ```

 To customize the name of the populator implementation in the CLI, set the `name` attribute of the populator class.
-To customize the description set the `description` attribute.
-For example, the `RDPSpopulator` shown above can be
+To customize the description set the `description` attribute to a string describing the new populator.
-invoked with the `RDPS_CRIM` populator option because that is the value of its `name` attribute.
+For example, the `RDPSpopulator` shown above can be invoked with the `RDPS_CRIM` populator option because that
+is the value of its `name` attribute.

 ```sh
 stac-populator run RDPS_CRIM --help